websanco/liferay-learn/docs/analytics-cloud/latest/en/connecting-data-sources/scoping-sites-and-individuals-using-properties.md

-# Tracking Sites and Individuals Using Properties
+# Scoping Sites and Individuals Using Properties

 A Property allows you to define and associate a label to a single or multiple sites.
 This allows you to aggregate the analytics data for all associated sites with the Property on a single dashboard.
 This is particularly useful if you have multiple sites in your DXP instance and would like to analyze them as a single site.